Expedition Robinson 2003

-Expedition Robinson 2003, was the seventh version of Expedition Robinson, or Survivor as it is referred to in some countries, to air in Sweden and it aired in 2003.
-Along with the twenty four official contestants, there was a twenty fifth contestant, Hildegard Krebbs who was forced to leave the competition in its pre-production stage.
+Season summary

 As this season was initially thought to be the show's last, the major twist for season was that it was to be an "Allstars" theme in which a tribe of former contestants known as the "Veterans", would take on a team of newcomers known as the "Challengers".
 Another twist was added midway through the pre-merge stage of the competition, a pair twist.
 As part of the pair twist the contestants were grouped, competed, and voted out in pairs, however following their initial elimination the two members of the pair would compete in a duel, the winner of which would stay secluded from most of the other contestants on an island, known as "Utopia", in order to compete in a series of duels to re-enter the competition.

 Throughout the post-merge duration of the game, contestants, both in the game and in Utopia, would continuously swap locations based on challenge results.
 As a final twist eight more votes would be distributed among the two finalists based on the percent they received in a public poll.
 In the end, Emma Andersson won the season with a jury vote of 11–5 over Mille Lansburgh.
 Andersson received six of the eight public votes having garnered seventy five percent of the vote.